micaelenn/gutenberg-custom-blocks/README.md

 ## Usage

 1. Download the zip of this repository and unzip it.
-2. Navigate to the WordPress project of choice and add the unziped boilerplate in "wp-content/plugins".
+2. Add the unziped boilerplate in the WordPress Plugin directory and activate it through the WordPress admin.
-3. In the CMS of the project, activate the plugin.
-It will be shown as "Gutenberg Custom Blocks".

 ## Getting Started